Semi-supervised Community Detection using Glauber Dynamics for an Ising Model: Introduction

 \subsection{Organization of the paper}

 The rest of the paper is organized as follows.
 In Section \ref{sec: problem formulation} we give precise descriptions of the semi-supervised community detection problem and our algorithm.
 In Section \ref{sec: main results} we state our main results: a mean-field limit for the magnetization of each community and the almost exact recovery result.
-These results are proved in Sections \ref{sec: mean-field limit} and \ref{sec: almost exact recovery}, respectively.
-In Section \ref{sec: approximation errors} we prove several key results used to establish the main results.
-We present and discuss several numerical experiments in Section \ref{sec: simulations} and conclude the paper in Section~\ref{sec: conclusion}.
-The proofs of some intermediate results are deferred until Appendices \ref{app: tightness} and \ref{app: other intermediate results}.
+In Section \ref{sec: mean-field approximation} we introduce mean-field approximations that are used in the proofs of the main results.
+The main results are proved in Sections \ref{sec: mean-field limit} and \ref{sec: almost exact recovery}, respectively.
+In Section \ref{sec: approximation errors} we prove a key result used to establish the main results.
+We present and discuss several numerical experiments in Section \ref{sec: simulations} and conclude the paper in Section~\ref{sec: conclusion} with open problems.
+Appendix \ref{app: table of notation} contains a table of notation, whereas the proofs of several auxiliary results are given in Appendices \ref{app: tightness}, \ref{app: concentration inequalities} and \ref{app: other intermediate results}.